diffblue/cbmc/CODING_STANDARD.md

 - Use #ifdef DEBUG to guard debug code

 # Naming
+- Identifiers should make clear the purpose of the thing they are naming.
 - Identifiers may use the characters `[a-z0-9_]` and should start with a lower-case letter (parameters in constructors may start with `_`).
 - Omit names of parameters or exception objects when they are not used.
 If